 This international program is looking for young students from around the world who are passionate for science with the aim of stimulating their scientific talent and promoting their vocation for scientific research.
-For two weeks in July, 100 youths between the ages of 16 and 18 have the opportunity to work in Barcelona on the science and technology challenges proposed by international research centres headquartered in Catalonia.
+During two weeks in July, 132 students from 16 to 18 years old will have the opportunity to work in Barcelona on the science and technology challenges proposed by international research centers located in Catalonia.